AyaHussein89/SwarmLfO/README.md

 5. DecLfORuns.sh: must be used after the exploration phase is complete (1.) and the expert observations are provided (2.).
 Used to generate the results for Dec-Exp-LfO  in the paper
 6. LfDRuns.sh:   must be used after the expert demonstrations are provided (2.)
 Used to generate the results for LfD model in the paper.

+Two more swarm tasks have been added: Dispersion and Herding